Gnuside/vocabularise/Readme.md

 ## 3. Running (development mode)

-Simply type the following command, from the project directory :
+From the source directory, simply type the following command, from the project directory :

     ./run.sh

-## 4. Deploying
+## 4. Deploying (production mode)

 ### 4.1.
 Setting up the web server